jval1972/Mars3D/readme.txt

 It will load KVX voxels even if the ".kvx" extension is not defined in VOXELDEF.
 Improved ZDoom compatiblility in VOXELDEF lumps.
 Speed optimizations to ACTORDEF parsing.
+8bit trasparency LUTs are calculated in multiple threads to speed-up startup.
+Fixed dynamic lights problem with palette changes and gamma changes in 8 bit color mode.

 Version 1.0.12.753 (20220410)
 -----------------